Meta smart glasses

+In September 2021, Meta launched Ray-Ban Stories, its first generation of smart glasses.
+In 2023, Meta and Ray-Ban released Ray-Ban Meta, the second generation of the companies' smart glasses line, with Meta AI integration.
+In June 2026, Meta released additional smart glasses called Meta Glasses.
+Meta's smart glasses have received criticism stemming from mistrust over Facebook's privacy controls, the small size and ease of removal of the recording indicator light, and privacy and ethical concerns, with people labeling them pervert glasses.

 Partnership and release

-First generation
+Ray-Ban Stories

 The partnership between EssilorLuxottica, Ray-Ban's parent company, and Facebook to create the first generation of Ray-Ban Stories was publicly announced on September 20, 2020, by CEO Mark Zuckerberg during the seventh annual Facebook Connect conference.
 During the keynote video, Zuckerberg described several new Facebook innovations, such as the Oculus Quest 2, a new augmented reality division called Project Aria, and the Ray-Ban Stories themselves.

 In the following year after its initial announcement, Zuckerberg and Facebook Chief Technology Officer Andrew Bosworth would hint at a 2021 release date through FPV (first person view) video clips appearing to be taken using a Ray-Ban Stories prototype.

 On September 9, 2021, Facebook launched Ray-Ban Stories, which were touted as the company's first product related to its plans for a metaverse.
 It came in two models: Skyler and Wayfarer.